 The Notes will initially only be issued in global certificated form and held through Euroclear and Clearstream.
 Interests in the global notes representing the Notes will trade in book-entry form only, and notes in definitive registered form will be issued in exchange for book-entry interests only in very limited circumstances.
 Owners of book-entry interests will not be considered owners or holders of the Notes for purposes of the indenture governing the Notes.
 The common depositary for Euroclear and Clearstream will be the sole registered holder of the global notes.
-Accordingly, you must rely on the procedures of Euroclear or Clearstream, and if you are not a participant in Euroclear or Clearstream, on the procedures of the Notes under the indenture.
+Accordingly, you must rely on the procedures of Euroclear or Clearstream, and if you are not a participant in Euroclear or Clearstream, on the procedures of the participant through which you own your interest, to exercise any rights and obligations of a holder of the Notes under the indenture.
 Upon the occurrence of an event of default under the indenture, unless and until definitive registered notes are issued with respect to all book-entry interests, if you own a book-entry interest, you will be restricted to acting through Euroclear and Clearstream.
 The procedures to be implemented through Euroclear and Clearstream may not be adequate to ensure the timely exercise of rights under the notes.
 See "Description of the Notes - Book-Entry; Delivery and Form."